 Using oven mitts or a towel, carefully remove the pizza stone from the oven and transfer the foil and pizza to the stone.
 Place back in the oven and bake for 4-5 minutes.
 Doing this ensures that the center part of the pizza crust cooks through and doesn't get soggy.
 Remove from the oven (you can leave the foil or remove it now) and pour the magic sauce all over the pizza, making sure to put plenty on the crust.
 Then, spread the tomato sauce across the middle.
 Top with mozzarella cheese.
 Season the cheese with garlic, sea salt, Italian seasoning blend and crushed red pepper, to taste and add on the pepperonis.
 Season the top with more seasonings if desired and sprinkle the Parmesan cheese across the pepperonis.
 Bake for 10-12 minutes more, until the crust is golden and the cheese has melted properly.

-Question for Discussion: What are your favorite toppings for pizza?
+What are your favorite toppings for homemade pizza?

 PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 However, I ONLY recommend helpful products that I myself would use.
 And I'm really picky about what I share with you guys.
 Because I myself am super choosy about what I buy and consume.
 Recommending products that I love or want to own helps me cover the costs of running this blog and keep providing you with free, helpful information.
 And it costs nothing extra for you.
 Thanks!